MinecraftU/mcu-curriculum/sequence_1/appendix.md

 ![Where we can farm the zombies from.](images/section_2/grinder_farm_space.png)

 We've given you a world that has a zombie dungeon located directly below the spawn point.
 Your task is to find the spawner (dig down carefully to find it) and build a mob grinder like the one described above.

+## Skin Design

+This section is pretty straightforward thanks to the great tools at [Miners Need Cool Shoes](http://www.needcoolshoes.com/).
+Go to needcoolshoes.com and import your skin or go to the gallery and pick a new one to tweak.
+Then edit that skin using their editing tools!
+You can download the png file or change your skin right from the site.
+You can even combine skins by loading multiple skins as layers in the editing tool.